PradhumanT/paper-repo/README.md

 ## 📌 Notes

-- All paths are relative to the `official_repo/` root.
+- All paths are relative to the `paper_repo/` root.
 - Checkpointing is implemented to support long-running experiments.
 - Script arguments and configurations are documented inline for ease of use.

----

-## 📬 Questions?

-For questions, issues, or contributions, feel free to open a GitHub issue or contact the maintainers.

 ---